MUSTARD CRUSTED BEEF FILLET ROAST WITH WARM HERBED CREME FRAICHE POTATO SALAD

 To begin the potato salad, in a medium bowl toss together the potatoes, olive oil and sweet and smoked paprika.

 Remove the beef from the fridge and place onto a roasting tray.
 Add the potatoes to the roasting tray as well and place into the hot oven and roast for 50 mins – 1hr.
-Test the beef with a meat thermometer but inserting it into the thickest part.
+Test the beef with a meat thermometer by inserting it into the thickest part.
 The temperature should read 55°C for medium rare or 60°C for medium.

 Remove the beef from the oven and transfer to another tray to rest for 10-15 mins.
 Meanwhile, keep the potatoes roasting if they need a little more time to become golden and crispy.